City Code 130.45 restricts the hours of operations from 7 a.m. to 10 p.m. on weekdays, and from 9 a.m. to 9 p.m. on weekends and holidays.

 Additional submittal requirements

-Submittal requirements are listed in City Code 150.03.
+Submittal requirements, including drawing requirements, are listed in City Code 150.03.

 - A completed application form